fergald/docs/explainers/permissions-policy-deprecate-unload.md

 making it easier to align with the spec eventually.
 It found no support with other vendors.

+### Frames which cannot fully use Permissions-Policy

+There are two classes of frames where only partial control over their Permissions-Policy is available.
+This tends to cause little or no problems currently but they need to be accounted for when introducing a policy default of disabled.

+#### Frames without `allow`

+`<embed>`, `<object>` and `<frame>` can all contain a HTML document but none of them have an `allow` attribute and so cannot end up with a policy for a feature that is less restrictive than the default forthat feature.

+#### Headerless documents

+Documents with a URL that is

+- empty
+- `about:blank`
+' `javascript:`
+- `data:`
+- a blob URL

+have no headers
+and so cannot set `Permissions-Policy` header.

 ## Motivation

 If we were starting from scratch,